cameroncooke/SwiftParameterizedTesting/README.md

 This is needed to workaround an issue when creating the run-time tests.

-Next just override the `testAllCombinations()` method, this will be autocompleted for you if using Xcode with the parameters already correctly typed.
-In your method just add the test logic that performs whichever test action you want with the injected values.
+Next just override the `testAllCombinations()` method, this will be autocompleted for you when using Xcode with the parameters already correctly typed.
+In your method just add the test logic that performs whichever test action you want using the injected values.

 More fully worked examples including logic tests can be found in [Tests/ExampleTests](Tests/ExampleTests)